 Cardiac arrest is defined as unconsciousness, abnormal breathing, and a loss of pulses requiring chest compressions and/or defibrillation.
-IHCA is defined as any individual with a cardiac arrest on hospital grounds where the IHCA team is activated.
+IHCA is defined as any individual with a cardiac arrest on hospital grounds, in locations that are covered by the local IHCA team.
 This will include patients who re-arrest in the emergency department or elsewhere after an OHCA if they, prior to the re-arrest, had sustained ROSC (i.e., spontaneous circulation for at least 20 minutes).